Facebook icon5 Best Document Parsers in 2026 (Tested on Financial PDFs)

 Issues of LandingAI

-• Markdown formatting – While most content was extracted correctly, the markdown structure wasn’t perfect.
+• Markdown formatting – In my tests, most content was extracted correctly, but the markdown structure wasn’t always consistent.
 Headings on the second page, for example, were misaligned or downgraded in hierarchy, which means additional cleanup is sometimes required before using the output directly.

 • Footnotes parsing – The parser struggled with inline notes and footnotes, either skipping them or placing them out of context.
 This can be a problem when working with research papers, legal contracts, or financial reports, where footnotes often carry critical details.